 Can I try it out before committing?
 Yes, you can sign up for a 14-day free trial with unlimited access to features without entering credit card details.
 During this time, you can call them as much as you like to get any questions answered.

-iZettle Pro – economical for small businesses
+iZettle Pro – economical till for small restaurants

 Works online and partially offline